All about land snails

 Reproduction

 Early summer is courtship time.
 Land snails are hermaphrodites (her-MOFF-row-dytes), meaning their bodies contain both male and female sex organs.
 They mate by aligning their bodies so that the penis (yes, they have one) of each is inserted into the vagina (that, too) of the other.
 Mating may go on for several hours.
-After they exchange sperm, each stores it in a special pouch and uses it to fertilize its eggs, sometimes over the course of several months.
+After they exchange sperm, each stores it in a special pouch and uses it to fertilize its eggs, sometimes over several months.
 Before all this, though, there’s a courtship ritual.
 They caress each other with their tentacles, nibble at lips, and rock their bodies back and forth.
 It goes on for hours before mating commences.
 It seems, well, rather sweet and romantic.

 Two brown-colored snails with their genitals joined together.